s9w/oof/readme.md

 ```

 ## Performance & OS-Specific details
 Under windows, `printf` and `std::cout` are very slow.
-They're completely fine to use for static outputs.
-But they're unsuitable real-time displays.
+They're completely fine to use for static outputs but they're unsuitable real-time displays.
 It's much faster to use Windows own [WriteConsole()](https://docs.microsoft.com/en-us/windows/console/writeconsole) directly.
 A ready-to use wrapper that works for `std::string` and `std::wstring` would be:
 ```c++
 template<typename char_type>
 auto fast_print(const std::basic_string<char_type>& sss) -> void